Ultimate Charger Buying Guide [2026], How to buy the right charger for your phone?

 Cross Compatibility Tests on Different Smartphones with Different Charging Standards

-So, I have taken various smartphones to give you a more profound example of understanding the cross-compatibility between various charging protocols.
+So, I have taken various smartphones to give you a more in-depth example of cross-compatibility among charging protocols.
 All of these use a different protocol.
-During the tests, all of the devices’ batteries were under 10%; that’s where a smartphone can leverage the maximum power wattage from a charger.
-Likewise, I have used the volt meter from Satechi, which shows current and volt.
+During the tests, all the devices' batteries were under 10%; that's when a smartphone can draw the maximum power from a charger.
+Likewise, I have used the Satechi voltmeter, which shows current and voltage.
 Multipending both gives you the Wattage info.

 Findings from the Test:

-• Realme Narzo 70 Pro which uses 67W SuperVOOC charging was incapable of taking fast charge from all the protocols mentioned above.
+• Realme Narzo 70 Pro, which uses 67W SuperVOOC charging, was incapable of taking a fast charge from all the protocols mentioned above.

 • Poco X6 Pro with 67W HyperCharge support can take fast charging up to 25W from a Power Delivery charger.
 Other protocols cannot provide fast charging.

-• Samsung Galaxy S24 FE supports 25W PD charging, natively.
-However, the Xiaomi HyperCharge was also able to provide up to 14W of charging speed, while the other protocols couldn’t cater to fast charging.
+• Samsung Galaxy S24 FE supports 25W PD charging with PPS, natively.
+However, the Xiaomi HyperCharge was also able to provide up to 14W of charging speed, while the other protocols couldn't cater to fast charging.

-• Honor 200 has native 100W SuperCharge support and I found it taking 69W from the default charger and 51W of power from a PD charger.
+• Honor 200 has native 100W SuperCharge support, and I found it drawing 69W from the default charger and 51W from a PD charger.
 Meanwhile, the protocols failed to provide fast charging for this guy.

-• Likewise, we have 70W fast charging support on the Tecno Pova 6.
-It took 47W during our test from its original charger while the 65W PD and 80W Vivo FlashCharge charger could cater it 16W and 18W of charging respectively.
+• Likewise, the Tecno Pova 6 supports 70W fast charging.
+It drew 47W during our test from its original charger, while the 65W PD and 80W Vivo FlashCharge chargers provided 16W and 18W of charging, respectively.

 So it should be pretty clear that the best charger to buy for your smartphone is the official charger.
 If it's unavailable, you can go for the best cross-compatible charging protocol!